 Equipment Safety: Club equipment takes a bit of a beating and is in need of maintenance the whole year round.
 If you have an interest in leaning how to fletch arrows, repair strings, maintain bows etc …… make yourself known to a committee member.

-Mentoring: if you are an experienced archer, you can help newer/less experienced members by encouraging them on the shooting line, sharing experience and giving them advice.
+Mentoring: if you are an experienced archer, you can help newer/less experienced members by encouraging them on the shooting line, sharing experience and giving advice.
 You don’t need to be a coach, you just need to be willing!

 Coaching: if you want to take things further you can qualify to become a coach.
 Coaching courses are run at regular intervals in Scotland.
 The club and the Scottish Archery Association can help you with funding.